 Maybe because both movies take place in the Caribbean, Thunderball kept reminded me of Dr. No (1962).
 Unfortunately, the fourth adventure lacks the smoothness of the first entry in the series — it’s also a bit long in the tooth.

 Luciana Paluzzi (The Green Slime), who plays the cold-blooded Fiona, is the best thing about the film, though.
 Claudine Auger and Martine Beswick (she had played a different role in From Russia with Love) are gorgeous “Bond girls.”
 I loved the fact that ‘M” (Bernard Lee) and “Moneypenny” (Lois Maxwell) have much more screen time than usual — they appear throughout the whole movie, something that won’t ever happen again.

-Ken Adam creates some truly fantastic sets.
-Adam’s most eye-grabbing creations are NATO’s headquarters and the Blofeld’s futuristic lair.
+Ken Adam (Barry Lyndon) creates some truly fantastic sets.
+Adam’s most eye-grabbing creations are NATO’s headquarters and mastermind Blofeld’s futuristic lair.
 The title song is perhaps my biggest disappointment — after the bombastic song in Goldfinger (1964), you are left wanting more, much more.

 Conclusions & Final Thoughts:

 Thunderball is good but not top-tier Bond.
 Unfortunately, the movie lacks the smoothness of the previous entries in the series.
 I did enjoy it and will recommend it to fans and non-fans.
 In a strange twist of fate the rights to the story went back to executive producer Kevin McClory, which enabled him to remake the film in 1983 as Never Say Never Again (1983).
 Color, 127 minutes, Rated PG.